konveyor/kai/README.md

       - If you want to run with cached LLM responses run with `DEMO_MODE=true`
         - Replace the above command and instead run: `DEMO_MODE=true make run-server`
         - The `DEMO_MODE` option will cache responses and play them back on subsequent runs.
+      - If you want to run with debug information set the environment variable `LOG_LEVEL=debug`
+        - Example: `LOG_LEVEL=debug make run-server`
 1. Load data into the database
    1. `source env/bin/activate`
    1. Fetch sample apps: `pushd samples; ./fetch_apps.py; popd`